BryanApellanes/Bam.Net.Core/README.md

 familiar with.

 ## Why Bam.Net?
-Bam.Net consists of reusable code components that I've written over the years that were used to contribute to numerous projects in a variety of professional roles I've held.
-While there is functional overlap between Bam.Net and other more popular systems today, at the time of its creation either no equivalent existed or the options did not provide the specific functionality and capabilities that I was looking for.
+Bam.Net consists of reusable code components written over the years, used to contribute to numerous projects in a variety of professional roles held by the primary author.
+While functional overlap exists between Bam.Net and other more popular frameworks today, at the time of its creation either no equivalent existed or the options did not provide the specific functionality and capabilities desired.

 ## No, I Mean Why Is It Called Bam.Net?
 Bam.Net is a re-branding of what was "Brevitee" and "Bryan.Apellanes" before that.